Nutrition During Pregnancy

 • Unwashed fruits and vegetables

 Food poisoning can cause miscarriage and premature birth.
-To hear about one woman’s experience with food poisoning during pregnancy, watch “Erin’s Story” here.
-Autotranslate subtitles are available in Spanish.
+To hear about the dangers, go to

 Limit sugar

 A sugary diet can raise the risk of gestational diabetes, preeclampsia and premature birth.
 Pregnant women should limit added sugars to about 7 teaspoons (30 grams) or fewer a day.
 The average American adult eats about 18 teaspoons of added sugar daily.
-You can cut down on the sugar in your diet by avoiding soda, energy drinks, fruit drinks, sports drinks, flavored milks, and sweetened teas and coffees.
+To cut down on sugar, avoid soda, energy drinks, fruit drinks, sports drinks, flavored milks, and sweetened teas and coffees.
 These beverages account for almost 50% of the excess sugar in the American diet.

-Limiting sugar during pregnancy might even help your baby’s brain development!
-Learn about the connection between excess sugar during pregnancy and children’s cognitive abilities here.
-Autotranslate subtitles are available in Spanish.
+Limiting sugar during pregnancy might even help the baby’s brain development!
+Learn about the connection between excess sugar during pregnancy and children’s brain development here.

 Limit saturated fat

-Eating too much saturated fat during pregnancy is linked to pre-eclampsia, gestational diabetes and preterm delivery.
+Eating too much saturated fat during pregnancy is linked to pre-eclampsia, gestational diabetes, and preterm delivery.
 Whether you are pregnant or not, a daily diet high in saturated fat can put you at risk for heart disease.
 Learn easy ways to limit “sat fat” here.
-For Spanish, click here

 Read the Nutrition Facts

-If you read the Nutrition Facts Label when you shop you can avoid buying foods too high in salt (sodium), sugar or saturated fat.
-Here is a 2-minute video on how to read a Nutrition Facts Label.
-For a 9-minute video in Spanish, click here
+Avoid buying foods too high in salt (sodium), sugar, or saturated fat.
+Here is a video on how to read a food label.

 You can choose healthier food at fast-food restaurants if you know the Nutrition Facts first.
-Click here to find fast foods lower in salt, sugar and saturated fat.
-For tips on eating healthier foods in fast food restaurants, click here
+To find fast foods lower in salt, sugar, and saturated fat, go to this website.

 “I know it’s not healthy, but I really want to eat it!”

-Click here for tips from a registered dietitian on how to manage your cravings for sweets and other foods during pregnancy.
-Click here for tips in Spanish on how to manage your cravings for sweets and other foods during pregnancy.
+For tips from a registered dietitian on how to manage your cravings for sweets and other foods during pregnancy, click on this video.

 Make a Plan